Cadify/Cadify-User-Manual/docs/cadify/product/drawings.md

 ### Start a New Drawing
 In **SolidWorks Task Pane → Tools → Drawings → Settings for Drawings**, click the **“+”** tab to create a drawing entry.
 Define:

 - Drawing title
 - Web store prompt
 - Format template & margins
-- Role‑based distribution
+- Role-based distribution

 Close the **Drawing Settings** window, then go to **Task Pane → Drawings** to structure and refine content.

 ### Accessing Drawing Task Pane Tabs
-The **Drawings** tab includes four sub‑tabs:
+The **Drawings** tab includes four sub-tabs:

-- **Model Dimensions** — exposes/manages parametric dimensions from the 3D model.
+- **Model Dimensions**, which exposes/manages parametric dimensions from the 3D model.
-- **Drawing Dimensions** — dimensions created directly in the drawing.
+- **Drawing Dimensions**, dimensions created directly in the drawing.
-- **Notes** — annotations, comments, metadata.
+- **Notes**, including annotations, comments, and metadata.
-- **Sketches** — auxiliary views or highlighting geometry (to be documented).
+- **Sketches**, for auxiliary views or highlighting geometry (to be documented).

-Together, these tools configure drawing output end‑to‑end.
+Together, these tools configure drawing output end-to-end.

 ## Drawing Task Pane

 ### Model Dimensions

 #### Purpose
-Transfers dimensions defined in the 3D CAD model to the drawing, preserving design intent and avoiding manual re‑entry.
+Transfers dimensions defined in the 3D CAD model to the drawing, preserving design intent and avoiding manual re-entry.
 Updates in the model propagate to the drawing.

 #### Structure
 A hierarchical tree linked to the selected model:

-- **Global Variables** — parameters controlling model‑wide behavior.
+- **Global Variables**, parameters controlling model-wide behavior.
-- **Layout Sketches** — sketches with geometric definitions and dimension sets.
+- **Layout Sketches**, sketches with geometric definitions and dimension sets.
-- **Features and Parts** — parametric elements with their dimensions.
+- **Features and Parts**, parametric elements with their dimensions.

 Items expand to reveal named dimensions with references and values.